 The History and Geography curriculum is differentiated to suit the needs of all children, including those with special educational needs and disabilities.
-We take into account the targets set for individual children in their Individual Education Plans (IEPs).
+We consider the targets set for individual children in their Educational Health Care Plan (EHCPs).
 All necessary adaptations will be made to enable all children to access the curriculum.
 History and Geography provides excellent opportunities to enhance the learning of more able pupils through the development of higher order thinking skills, creativity and self-expression.
-Pupils who show a particular talent for history or geography will be identified by the class teacher and will be included in our Incredible's display and the geography subject leader will be informed.